bignosethethird/af-ZA_joomla_lang/README.md

 ```

-### Step 10: Run the work file script and commit and push all the files

 The team lead does a final pull of the work file, a final integrity check, and then executes the work file (which is a BASH shell script after all).
 This can only be done by the team lead, since the work file will be based on the lead's particular work directory setup.
 This results in changes to many files and these all need to be added, committed and pushed to the remote repo.